webdeveric/webpack-assets-manifest/CONTRIBUTING.md

 npm test
 ```

-Run tests and get generate a coverage report
+Run tests and generate a coverage report.
+Please keep the code coverage at 100%.

 ```bash
 npm run test:report